GTRows/SwiftUI-MVVM-Template/README.md

 # SwiftUI-MVVM-Template

-This project is a template for a SwiftUI application following the Model-View-ViewModel (MVVM) architectural pattern.
+This repository is a template for SwiftUI applications following the Model-View-ViewModel (MVVM) architectural pattern.

 ## Project Structure